Look inside this $5,000 hotel suite, Charleston's most expensive, opening this weekend

 Butler service will be included in the rate, as well as access to the King's Club, a lounge that serves breakfast, drinks all day and small bites at lunchtime and in the evenings.

 The suite's fridge will be stocked with soda, water, wine and beer, or any particular foods or beverages the guests prefer.
-The office's bar cart may also be stocked with the guest's favorite bottle of spirits, if it's requested.
+The bar cart in the office can be stocked with the traveler's favorite bottle of spirits by request.

 A tray of fresh fruit will be provided every day, and the room will be decorated with fresh flowers.